 The testimonies are numerous and varied.
 For example, a clothing outlet in Brazil achieved a 10% monthly revenue growth once it allowed 80% of its orders to move through WhatsApp.

 Clearly, businesses in emerging markets need to be able to leverage the power of WhatsApp.
-But to remain secure and compliant, they need to get their WhatsApp compliance stance right.
+But to secure WhatsApp and keep it compliant, enterprises need to get their WhatsApp compliance stance right.

 Here are the five foundational steps to get started: